Check out these articles

 The Seihakusai Festival is a spring festival that is regarded as one of the most representative festivals of the Noto Peninsula.
 The tradition of Hikiyama, which has been passed on since ancient times, is filled with the wishes of many people.

 Before the Dekayama parade, the biggest highlight of the festival, be sure to visit the Ningyoyado, where you can see the elaborate dolls and decorations up close every year.
-It's an awesome part of the Seihakusai Festival!
+It's an unmissable part of the Seihakusai Festival experience!

 Nanao, Ishikawa is one of the most accessible tourist destinations, being only about an hour away from Kanazawa, which has many tourist attractions, by train or car.
 We recommend visiting here for a relaxing trip to enjoy traditional events, the delicious cuisine of the Noto Peninsula, and a variety of tourist attractions!